cswanson618/DarkSkyProject/README.md

 3. [The Scientist - The Vanishing Night: Light Pollution Threatens Ecosystems](https://www.the-scientist.com/features/the-vanishing-night--light-pollution-threatens-ecosystems-64803)

 ## Strategy

+**The following packages were used in this project:** jupyter, json, requests, citipy, matplotlib, pandas, numpy, sqlalchemy, pymysql.

 **Coordinates for US National Parks**\
 First, we obtained GPS coordinates for all of the US National Parks with [Google Places Search API](https://developers.google.com/places/web-service/search).